Home equity loan requirements

 Are there closing costs on a home equity loan?

-You should expect to pay 2–5 percent of the loan in home equity loan closing costs.
+You should expect to pay 2% to 5% of the loan amount in home equity loan closing costs.
 Closing costs cover the appraisal fee, origination fee, notary, title search, attorney fees, paperwork filing and sometimes other property evaluations or certificates.

 Closing costs vary by lender, so compare costs before choosing a company.

 Technically, if you have enough equity and meet the lender’s qualifications, you can have more than one home equity loan.
 Be aware that applying for another loan will come with additional fees.

 We’ll start sending you the news you need delivered straight to you.
 We value your privacy.
 Unsubscribe easily.